On the Beach (1959 film)

 On the Beach is a 1959 American apocalyptic science fiction drama film, starring Gregory Peck, Ava Gardner, Fred Astaire, and Anthony Perkins.
 Produced and directed by Stanley Kramer, it is based on Nevil Shute's 1957 novel of the same title depicting the aftermath of a nuclear war.
 Unlike the novel, no one is assigned blame for starting the war, which attributes global annihilation to fear, compounded by accident or misjudgment.
 The film received mixed reviews from critics.

+The film was nominated for multiple awards, including at the Oscars for film editing and score.
+It was awarded a Japanese Blue Ribbon Award and a "United Nations Award" at the British Academy Film Awards.
+Ernest Gold's score won the 1960 Golden Globe.

 Plot

-In 1964, World War III has devastated the Northern Hemisphere, killing all humans there.
-According to dialogue at the opening of the film, the cobalt bomb was developed and deployed into widespread usage within nuclear arsenals in the near future, which heightened the intensity of the fallout compared to atomic bombs and hydrogen bombs.
+In the future year of 1964, World War III has devastated the Northern Hemisphere, killing all humans there.
+The cobalt bomb's fallout is elevated compared to that of atomic bombs and hydrogen bombs.
 Air currents are slowly carrying the fallout to the Southern Hemisphere, where Melbourne, Australia will be the last major city on Earth to perish.

 The American nuclear submarine USS Sawfish, commanded by Capt.
 Dwight Towers, arrives in Melbourne and is placed under Royal Australian Navy command.
-Peter Holmes, a young Australian naval officer with a wife and infant child, is assigned to be Towers' liaison.
-Holmes invites Towers to his home for a party, where Towers meets Julian Osborn, a depressive nuclear scientist who helped build the bombs, and Moira Davidson, a lonely alcoholic with whom Towers develops a tentative attraction.
-Although Davidson falls in love with Towers, he finds himself unable to return her feelings, because he cannot bring himself to admit his wife and children in the United States are dead.
+Peter Holmes, a young Australian naval officer with a wife Mary and infant child, is assigned to be Towers' liaison.
+Holmes invites Towers to his home for a party and meets Julian Osborn, a depressive nuclear scientist who helped build the bombs.
+Towers develops a tentative attraction with Moira Davidson, a lonely alcoholic.
+Although Davidson falls in love with Towers, he finds himself unable to return her feelings because he cannot bring himself to admit that his wife and children in the United States are dead.

-A new scientific hypothesis suggests that radiation levels in the Northern Hemisphere might have fallen faster than anticipated, suggesting radiation may disperse before reaching the Southern Hemisphere, or at least leave Antarctica habitable.
-Soon after, the Australians also detect an incomprehensible continuous Morse code signal coming from the West Coast of the United States, where there should be nobody alive to send it.
-Towers is ordered to take the Sawfish, with Peter and Julian, to investigate.
+A new scientific hypothesis suggests that radiation levels in the Northern Hemisphere might have fallen faster than anticipated, suggesting that radiation may disperse before reaching the Southern Hemisphere, or at least leave Antarctica habitable.
+Soon after, the Australians also detect an incomprehensible continuous Morse code signal coming from the region of San Diego, where there should be nobody alive to send it.
+Towers is ordered to command the Sawfish, with Peter and Julian, on an investigation mission.

 Arriving at Point Barrow, Alaska, the sub crew discovers that the radiation levels are not only highly lethal but higher than in the mid-Pacific Ocean, meaning the dispersal hypothesis is wrong; there will be no salvation from the radiation.
 Stopping next in San Francisco, Sawfish finds the city devoid of life.
 A crew member with family in the city deserts and swims ashore, so he can die at home.